33% of Delhi lives in rented houses, govt’s survey finds

 Of the 20.05 lakh households surveyed, 51.78% owned motorised vehicles for personal use.
 The number of households who possess only two-wheelers in Delhi was 40.35%, whereas 4.34% households possessed only four-wheelers and 6.59% owned both two and four wheelers.
 Only 0.50% had ‘other motorised vehicles’ for personal use.

-Households in the average monthly expenditure group of ₹10,000 to ₹25,000 owned the highest number of two-wheelers only, whereas, households in the group of more than ₹50,000 had the maximum number of four wheelers for personal use, the report stated.
+Households in the average monthly expenditure group of Rs.10,000 to Rs.25,000 owned the highest number of two-wheelers only, whereas, households in the group of more than Rs 50,000 had the maximum number of four wheelers for personal use, the report stated.

 The report also shows that 22.22% households have air-conditioners and 21.27% have a computer.
 Of the households that had a computer or a laptop, 80.15% were using an internet connection.